From MySQL to Postgres - Useful commands

 postgres=# drop schema myschema;

-Drop a schema including all its objects:
+Drop a schema including its objects:

 postgres=# drop schema myschema cascade;